 1. I want to educate.

 How pretentious of me, right?
-I mean, I don’t even have a degree or anything.
+I mean, I don’t even have a degree or anything [edit: I actually do have a degree now!
+But not a medical degree].
 Well, I’ve lived with mental illness most of my life, so I’d like to think I know a thing or two about coping with a brain that resists coping.
 I have a solid support structure in my life, I’ve seen boatloads of therapists, and I’ve read enough self-help books to fill up a library (I also dabble in the art of the hyperbole).
 My therapist tells me I’m very insightful.
 So I’m here to pass on the accumulated knowledge that has trickled into my long-term memory over the past couple decades.

 2. I want to fight stigma.